svirant/DonutDongle/README.md

     - 2x Extron, 2x TESmart, or 1 of each
   - 1x usb-c port for power/programming (on Arduino Nano)
   - 1x 3.5mm "TX OUT to Retrotink 4K VGA adapter" port
-  - 1x IR Emitter (optional for RT5x, OSSC)
+  - 1x IR Emitter (required for OSSC, RT5x (RT5x must be on firmware version 3.7 or higher))
   - 1x IR Receiver (optional for better reception and IR remote customizations)
 <img width="600" src="./images/1b.jpg" />